ycros/model-templater/README.md

 ## Features

 - Renders jinja templates with a variety of test cases.
-- Reloads templates on file change.
+- Re-renders templates when either the template files or the test data is edited.

 ## TODO